Brigantine City Council proposes increased beach tag fees for 2021 beach season

-BRIGANTINE — At the Oct.
-21 council meeting, Brigantine city officials proposed an increase to regular seasonal beach badge fees for the 2021 summer season.
+BRIGANTINE — At the Wednesday, Oct.
+21, council meeting, Brigantine city officials proposed an increase to regular seasonal beach badge fees for summer 2021.

 Officials said the increase is to cover costs of operating Brigantine beaches for the anticipated deficit of roughly $400,000 in beach-related revenues in 2021.